 Actinic keratosis (AK) – The most common type of precancerous skin lesion.
-Actinic keratoses appear on skin that has been frequently exposed to the sun or to artificial sources of UV light, such as tanning machines.
+Actinic keratoses appear on skin that has been frequently exposed to ultraviolet (UV) radiation from the sun or to artificial sources of UV light, such as indoor tanning beds.
 They typically look like crusty or scaly skin patches.

 Acral lentiginous melanoma – A rare type of melanoma that often arises on the palms of the hands, the soles of the feet or under the nails.
 The most common type of melanoma diagnosed in people of color, it is an especially aggressive form of the disease that is not caused by ultraviolet exposure.